vsimakhin/web-logbook/README.md

 - Update: Update go minor version (1.21.13) and related packages (bug and security fixes).
 - Fix: Corrected a title for the login page.
 - Fix: Fix the random order of the elements on Stats by Type/Class pages

-## [2.40.0] - 10.07.2024

-- Update: The page will no longer reload when saving a new flight record.
-- Update: During validation, fields with correct values will no longer be highlighted in green.
-Only fields with incorrect values will be highlighted in red.
-- New: Added a "Copy" button to the Flight Record page.
-- Update: When the arrival or departure time is changed and the total time is recalculated, the other time fields will also be checked against the old total.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)